GenericMappingTools/gmt/doc_modern/rst/source/grdtrend.rst

 .. only:: not man

-    grdtrend - Fit trend surface to grids and compute residuals
+    Fit trend surface to grids and compute residuals

 `Synopsis`
 ----------